-Weather patterns are changing.
-Since 1970, extreme weather in the U.S. has become more common, according to the National Oceanic and Atmospheric Administration (NOAA).
-Since 1980, severe storms are responsible for most of the billion-dollar weather events, NOAA reports.
-This is a clear indication that homeowners need to reassess their storm preparedness and strengthen their plans to prevent or reduce damage to home and property.
+Since 1980, severe storms and tropical cyclones are responsible for most of the billion-dollar weather events, NOAA reports.
+That’s a good reason for homeowners to assess their storm preparedness and strengthen their plans to prevent or reduce damage to home and property.

 Hurricanes aren’t the only threat, of course.
 “Sudden thunderstorms often are accompanied by rain, high winds, hail and even tornadoes that can damage the home or cause water damage that may create lingering problems,” says Pete Duncanson, director of system development at ServiceMaster Restore and chairman of the board for The Institute of Inspection, Cleaning and Restoration Certification.

-He recommends clearing property of trees that may fall on houses and having battery backups and generators ready to see you through storms and days of subsequent power outages.
+He recommends clearing property of trees that may fall on houses and having battery backups and generators help maintain electricity through storms and days of subsequent power outages.

 If severe windstorms are frequent in your area, consider installing hurricane shutters.
 A variety of options are available from see-through polycarbonate sheets to roll-down steel shutters.